Making Rocks & Sand Look Cool: PART III

 This one is just for context.
 The composition in this frame is dogshit but it's a handheld tracking shot so it changes a bit.
 We're doing a follow shot of this guy walking towards the other one, and a dump truck enters the frame on the right-hand side.
 I try to shoot my wides early, even earlier than this.
 There's not really a whole lot you can do on a small skeleton-crew gig besides pick the right time to shoot and let mother nature do the lighting.
 Looking at this frame, I should have raised the camera & tilted down to get a bit less of the blown out sky.
 Maybe I was trying to get a lens flare or something??
 I darkened his back with a power window in post, but if I had enough people, I probably would've tried to hollywood a couple floppies behind camera.

 We wanted to get a closeup shot inside one of the dump trucks of a hand controlling a joystick.
 When I hopped up to get the shot, it looked pretty darn impossible to get because even though the RED has a shit-ton of dynamic range, it still wasn't enough for this scenario.
 When I exposed for the background, my foreground was super dark.
-And I didn't want to expose for the hands because I'd have a fuck-ton of shitty blown-out highlights.
+And I didn't want to expose for the hands because I'd have a crap-ton of shitty blown-out highlights.
 But we ended up using a 4x4 reflector board and blasting a ton of hard light into the interior of the truck.
 We angled it so it wasn't directly in front of the driver, but instead off to the far side a bit more, by a few degrees, so our shadows wouldn't get lit up.
 The driver had to close his eyes because it was so bright.

 This was directly overhead sunlight, at like 1pm.
 What ended up working in our favor was that since the workers were wearing hardhats, it shielded their faces from gross hard sunlight.
 So I shot at a low-angle, pointed up, which made the toplight look more like a backlight.
 And then had a 4x4 beadboard from the far side, NOT the near side.
 I always want to keep the near-side to camera as dark as possible.
 I may not get as much bounce from that angle, but it doesn't matter.
 A little bit of beadboard bounce can go a long way.
 Since he's weaing sunglesses, we end up seeing the bounce in the reflections a little bit.
 We cheated the position of it so it at least wasn't PROMINENT in his sunglasses.
 Last thing was adding a 4x4 floppy to suck up a bit more light.
 What also makes this shot work OK is the background.
 It's not just a blue sky.
 I tried to frame in some clouds to make it a bit more interesting & textured.